raytrott/fitness-tracker-client/README.md

-# Fitness Tracker

-## Introduction
+# PeakFit - Track your workouts, reach peak fitness!

-This is the frontend repo for my full stack Fitness Tracker application.
+This is the frontend repo for my full stack fitness tracker application, PeakFit!
+With PeakFit, one can log their workout by date, type, and exercises performed.

+For this full-stack project assignment from General Assembly, I decided to create a fitness tracker.
+In my personal life, not only do I love staying active, but I'm especially passionate about tracking my workouts so that I have metrics to assess my performance and can continue to progress toward my goals over time.
+This app is an extension of that passion and I hope to continue developing and expanding its features in the future.

+To visit the deployed app online, [click here](https://raytrott.github.io/fitness-tracker-client/).

+To view the backend API repo, [click here](https://github.com/raytrott/fitness-tracker-api).

 ## Planning

-#### Wireframe & Entity Relationship Diagram (ERD)
+### Wireframe & Entity Relationship Diagram (ERD)

-In the planning of this process, I created a wireframe and ERD which can be viewed [here](https://i.imgur.com/ZVwXAfG.jpg).
+In the planning of this application, I created a wireframe and ERD which can be viewed [here](https://i.imgur.com/ZVwXAfG.jpg).

-#### User Stories
+### User Stories

-Some user stories for this project:

 - As a user, I want to create an account.
 - As a user, I want to log into my account.
 - As a user, I want to change my password while signed in.